Certified First Responder

 First responders are required to have certification in CPR for healthcare providers.
-Training and certification can be found through the National Institutes of Health, the American Heart Association and other venues.
-These courses provide more in-depth training than standard layperson CPR courses.
-Instruction includes 1- and 2-rescuer CPR techniques, use of an automatic external defibrillator and rescue breathing.
+Training and certification are found through the National Institutes of Health, the American Heart Association, and other venues.
+Courses provide more in-depth training than standard layperson CPR courses.
+Instruction includes 1- and 2-rescuer CPR techniques, use of an automatic external defibrillator, and rescue breathing.

 Step 2: Complete a State-Approved First Responder Course